 20 Amino Acids that Make Up Proteins

 Roughly 500 amino acids have been identified in nature, but just 20 amino acids make up the proteins found in the human body.
-Learn about these 20 amino acids.
+Let’s learn about all these 20 amino acids and the types of different amino acids.

 BCAA (valine, leucine and isoleucine)